vertexproject/synapse/docs/synapse/devopsguide.rst

 The endpoints in the example are now checked in a "more specific" to "least specific" order.

-The path of a endpoint can also be changed.
+The path of an endpoint can also be changed.
 This can be done by assigning a new value to the ``path`` attribute on the ``http:api`` object in Storm::

     storm> $api=$lib.cortex.httpapi.get(1896bda5dbd97615ee553059079620ba) $api.path="demo/mynew/path"